Music

 Implementation

+At Hillstone we deliver a clear and comprehensive scheme of work in line with the National Curriculum through Charanga scheme, enabling the children to have broad experience of musical genre and composers.
 Charanga is a scheme of work which offers a topic-based approach to support children’s learning in music.
 A steady progression plan has been built into Charanga, both within each year and from one year to the next, ensuring consistent musical development.
 By using Charanga as the basis of a scheme of work, we can ensure that they are fulfilling the aims for musical learning stated in the National Curriculum.
 Charanga includes many examples of music styles and genres from different times and places.
-These are explored through the language of music via active listening, performing and composing activities, which enable understanding of the context and genre.
-Charanga provides a classroom-based, participatory and inclusive approach to music learning.
 Throughout the scheme, children are actively involved in using and developing their singing voices, using body percussion and whole-body actions, and learning to handle and play classroom instruments effectively to create and express their own and others’ music.
-Through a range of whole class, group and individual activities, children have opportunities to explore sounds, listen actively, compose and perform. skill and given chance for collaboration through composition.
-During music lessons children will be given opportunities to learn music specific vocabulary in a meaningful context.
-During the lesson children will be given opportunities to apply skill and given chance for collaboration through composition.
+In Year 4, the children will not follow the Charanga lessons as set out in the programme as all children will learn music through playing an instrument in the Wider Opportunities music scheme.
+These lessons will cover the Y4 Charanga objectives to ensure progression.
+Currently, one class will learn through playing woodwind instruments and the other class will learn through brass instruments.
+Opportunities will be made for enthusiastic children to continue playing in Y5 and Y6 (although a small charge may be made).

 Further documentation